-I have seen only one well-maintained brick street, specifically, Potomac Avenue in Dormont.
-The rest appear to be kept as brick and cobblestone because local authorities feel they can get away without taking care of them.
+Well-maintained brick streets are extraordinarily rare; well-maintained cobblestone nearly nonexistent and still a hazard for your car.
+The rest appear to be kept as brick and cobblestone (I believe the term of art is “high duration surfaces” or something like that) because local authorities feel they can get away without taking care of them.
 And they can be brutal.

 Fig. 3.
 Screenshot from Google Maps, September 8, 2022, covering the area of a suggested route to avoid Joncaire Street.

 One remarkably vicious cobblestone street within the city limits of Pittsburgh is Joncaire (figure 3).
 Google Maps loves this street as part of a route between the Shadyside neighborhood and Bates Street, which leads to the Parkway.